 Ronald "Ron" Hsu & Christina Hsu

 Asian father-daughter pair.
 Ronald became infamous in the second episode for harshly (and counterproductively) berating Christina, but immediately recognized the error of his ways and sought to improve himself throughout the course of the race.
 Whether he actually did is up to audience discretion, but Christina's ability to manage her father on top of the challenges of the race propelled them to become the first parent-child team to reach the Final 3, as well as dominate most of the last three legs.
-Only Christina's breakdown at the Final Roadblock (in contrast to her ability to stay calm and focused up until that point) put them in (a solid) 2nd place, the highest of any parent-child team to date.
-Ron's lunacy, combined with Christina's strong racing ability, earned them a spot on Unfinished Business
+Only Christina's breakdown at the Final Roadblock (in contrast to her ability to stay calm and focused up until that point) put them in (a solid) 2nd place, the highest of any parent-child team for the first 23 seasons.
+Ron's lunacy, combined with Christina's strong racing ability, earned them a spot on Unfinished Business.

 - Abusive Parents: After a relatively quiet first leg, Ron berated Christina throughout the second leg (and rattled off a number of fabulous one-liners in the process), told her she disappointed him, and that she needed to lose weight, setting up his Redemption Quest character arc over the course of the season.